solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 ## Begin

-To get started with this workshop, checkout this repo.
+To get started with this workshop, clone this repo.

 ```sh
 git clone https://github.com/solo-io/solo-cop.git